• Skip to primary navigation

 Orange Creamsicle Bars

-These chewy, orange bars with white chocolate chips are ideal for snacks, picnics, and care packages.
+These chewy, orange bars with white chocolate chips are a great option for snacks, picnics, and care packages even in hot weather.

 5 from 2 votes